MicrosoftDocs/Viva/Viva/insights/Setup/Upload-organizational-data.md

 3. In the **Submit for validation** area, select **I confirm that these mappings are correct**, and then select **Submit**.
 This uploads the data file and starts the validation process.

 <!-- DROPPING THIS NOTE FOR NOW IN FAVOR OF ADDING RELATED WORDING TO STEP 4
-> [!Note]
+>[!Note]
-> The schema of the new data file need not exactly match the schema of the previously uploaded HR data.
+>The schema of the new data file need not exactly match the schema of the previously uploaded HR data.
 However, omitting columns that were present in previous uploads can cause errors in any [auto-refresh](../tutorials/query-auto-refresh.md) queries that depend on the presence of those HR columns.
-> If expected columns are missing, Viva Insights shows a warning message that reads " -->
+> If expected columns are missing, Workplace Analytics shows a warning message that reads " -->

 4. After you select **Submit**, two circumstances could trigger a warning message: